 When we started, the intention of this series was to disrupt the conventional image of what a ‘real’ adventurer was.
 You know the type: ex-paratroopers, icicles on beards, dressed in head to toe in North Face…

 This type of adventurer has been so widely covered it’s become a trope.
-But the women I’ve interviewed over the last year have also broken barriers, records and bones.
+But the solo female travellers I’ve interviewed over the last year have also broken barriers, records and bones.
 They’ve visited hundreds of countries, travelled thousands of miles and amassed millions of social media followers.
 Yet, their stories haven’t been so quick to follow.

 In my book, I tried to put long-forgotten female figures on the map